gmc-code/PC-Using-RTD/docs/setup/VSCode special files.rst

 docs/requirements.txt
 ------------------------------

-* Use a requirements file ``docs/requirements.txt`` to specify the version of Sphinx.
+* Use a requirements file ``docs/requirements.txt`` to specify the version of Sphinx for read the docs.
 * See: https://docs.readthedocs.io/en/stable/guides/specifying-dependencies.html
 * Use this text in the requirements file with the version numbers you are using: